 Service flows of MN-initiated D2D communication

-MN requests information to connect with its peer to information server.
+MN requests information to connect with its peer to Information Server.

-Information server responds to the MN with configuration information to connect with a candidate peer of the MN.
+Information Server responds to the MN with configuration information to connect with a candidate peer of the MN.
 The configuration information may be technology of D2D communication such as Wi-Fi Direct and PAC, identifier (e.g., MAC address and IP address) of the candidate peer, and frequency information that its candidate peer can use.

-Based on configuration information from information server, the MN searches for and connects to its peer node.
+Based on configuration information from Information Server, the MN searches for and connects to its peer node.

 Service flows of NADC PoS-initiated D2D communication

-NADC PoS that controls and manages D2D communications of MNs requests information for a peer node of MN to information server.
+NADC PoS that controls and manages D2D communications of MNs requests information for a peer node of MN to Information Server.

-Information server responds to NADC PoS with configuration information to connect with a candidate peer of the MN.
+Information Server responds to NADC PoS with configuration information to connect with a candidate peer of the MN.
 The configuration information may be technology of D2D communication such as Wi-Fi Direct and PAC, identifier (e.g., MAC address and IP address) of the candidate peer, and frequency information that its candidate peer can use.

-The NADC PoS sends the configuration information to the MN.
+The NADC PoS sends the configuration information of a candidate peer to the MN.

 The MN decides whether to use D2D communication.
 If the MN decides to use D2D communication, the MN tries to search for and connect to its peer node by using the configuration information from NADC PoS.